2nd Stage

 Algemesí – Xàtiva (30,4 km)

-Leave the church on the left and continue along Carrer del Carbó and Carrer Berca until you reach the chapel of Hallazgo, of neo-Gothic design.
-This chapel is built in the place where the Virgen de la Salud (Virgin of Health) was found, (history: a black Virgin found by a farmer in the hollow of a mulberry tree, back in the 13th century).
-Pass the Plaza del Organista Cabanilles, turn left and cross Salvador Castell street.
-At the roundabout, cross the Puente de los Maristas (Bridge of the Marists), which leaves you on the other side of the river Magro.
-The Camí de la Minyaneta and Camí de Be take you through orange groves.
-When you reach a new industrial estate, follow the street on the right that takes you to road 3320, which crosses at the roundabout to find in front of a scrapyard that is bordered by a car access on the right.
-Turn left and follow the path, from which you can see on the left a 14th-century transept with a temple: tradition has it that King James I fell ill here.
-Walk on Roman road: the Department of Environnement has reproduced a section for the curiosity of the walker.
-Turn right and pass under the ring road, walk parallel to it and reach a large orange warehouse, known today as Cotonera Events, cross the road and by pedestrian walk you reach the Iron Bridge over the river Júcar, turn right and then left to enter this historic town of Alzira by the main street of Santa Maria and street Santa Lucia, following the walls.
-In the Middle Ages, this city was one of the most significant fortresses and still today you can see numerous fortified towers.
+Leave the church on the left and continue along Calle del Carbó and Calle Berca to the Hallazgo chapel, with a neo-Gothic layout.
+This chapel is built in the place where the Virgin of Health was found, a black Virgin found by a farmer in the hollow of a mulberry tree, back in the 13th century.
+Pass the Plaza del Organista Cabanilles, turn left and cross Salvador Castell Street.
+At the roundabout, you pass through the Maristas Bridge that takes you to the other side of the Magro River.
+The Camí de la Minyaneta and Camí de Be take you through orange trees.
+Upon reaching a new industrial estate, follow the street on the right to turn left after a few steps, and do not leave it until you reach the Iron Bridge over the Júcar River, which you cross, turn right and then to the left to enter this historic town of Alzira along Calle Mayor de Santa María and Calle Santa Lucía, following the walls.
+In the Middle Ages, this city was one of the most significant strongholds and numerous towers can still be seen today.

 The construction of the walls dates from the ninth and tenth centuries, and their purpose is twofold: military defence and defence against flooding.